Amphicar Disney Springs – The Most Unusual Attraction

 The amphicars at Disney Springs, what in the world are they?
 If you’ve visited Disney Springs recently and been to the Boat House, you’ve likely seen the amphicars – the cars that are driving on the lake.
 Yes, automobiles that operate on water.
-Or, a car that becomes a boat once on the water.
+Or a car that becomes a boat once on the water.
 Often referred to as “cars that swim.”
-If you haven’t seen or heard of the amphicars yet here is everything you need to know along with why you should ride in one.
+If you haven’t seen or heard of the amphicars yet, here is everything you need to know, along with why you should ride in one.

 Mike Lewis, an owner said “It’s not a good car and it’s not a good boat, but it does just fine” largely because of modest performance in and out of water.
 Another added, “We like to think of it as the fastest car on the water and fastest boat on the road.”

-How Does Amphicar Work?
+How Does The Amphicar Work?

-The Amphicar’s engine is mounted at the back which makes the wheels run through a 4-speed manual transmission.
-When in water, this engine controls a pair of reversible propellers at the rear.
-While driving on water, the amphicar is in neutral, and the front wheels control steering.
+The Amphicar’s engine is mounted at the back, making the wheels run through a 4-speed manual transmission.
+When in water, this engine controls a pair of reversible propellers at the back.
+While driving on the water, the Amphicar is in neutral, and the front wheels govern steering.
 Who knew?

 Once you get over the initial shock, you sit back and start to enjoy the marvel of it all.
 It does not feel anything like a boat.
 It feels like a car that is floating.
-They move quite slow, and as you ride, your body is submerged yet dry.
+They move pretty slow, and as you ride, your body is submerged yet dry.
 We were lucky; we had Joshua as our guide, a native Floridian who knew tons about the Amphicars, Florida, and boating in general.
 He explained to us the mechanics of the vehicle, the maintenance routine, and lots of information about Amphicar owners.

 You can make a reservation from 10 a.m. to 10 p.m., weather permitting.
-Each amphicar can accommodate up to three guests (which can be classified as three adults or two adults and two small children).
+Each Amphicar can accommodate up to three guests (which can be classified as three adults or two adults and two small children).
 The cost as of July 2019 is $125 per car.
 If you book two vehicles, you will get a $25 discount.
 Likewise, if you eat at the Boathouse, you will get a $25 discount when you show your receipt.

-Who Owns the Amphicars at Disney Springs?
+Who Owns The Amphicars at Disney Springs?

 Random Amphicar Facts

-- President Johnson owned an amphicar, and it’s said that he would prank guests who did not know the car was aquatic and run people on to his lake.
+President Johnson owned an amphicar, and it’s said that he would prank guests who did not know the car was aquatic and run people onto his lake.

-- Amphicar owners often get together for “swim-ins.”
+Amphicar owners often get together for “swim-ins.”
 Guess what?
 We have one that takes place in Florida at Mount Dora.
 Every year from March 14th -17th.

 Twelve of the 400 remaining amphicars are at the Boathouse.